ryansb/microchord/README.md

 The inspiration for this was an article on [Engelbart's Violin][4] and decided I was willing to take the time to build and learn a user interface that was worth learning, like a brush or fountain pen.
-Not the chalk-bar of the typewriter keyboard.
+Not the sidewalk chalk of the typewriter keyboard.

+There is a place in the world for violins, however small it is.

 [4]: (http://eclipse.sys-con.com/node/536976)